Europe’s 2050 climate strategy

 The Commission’s mid-century strategy will follow the publication of the special report on 1.5 degrees by the Intergovernmental Panel on Climate Change (IPCC) and the United Nations Framework Convention on Climate Change (UNFCCC) facilitative dialogue that aims to identify ways to enhance the climate ambition of all countries under the Paris Agreement.

-At this key point in time, Carbon Market Watch calls for increasing shorter term climate ambition in order to avoid dramatic and costly emission cuts after 2030 and an ambitious mid-century strategy that supports climate action at all levels and by all sectors of the society in order to reach the Paris Agreement goals and to avoid dangerous climate change.
+Carbon Market Watch calls for increasing short-term climate ambition in order to avoid dramatic and costly emission cuts after 2030 and an ambitious 2050 strategy that supports climate action at all levels and by all sectors of the society in order to avoid dangerous climate change.

 News, Press & Publications